 👉 Tip: Did you know that the vagus nerve innervates the cervix?
 When IUDs cause anxiety, I think it might have something to do with disruption of the vagus nerve.

-People with high vagal tone have higher levels of oxytocin and are more prone to feelings of altruism.
-So the vagus has also been called the love nerve, or the compassion nerve.
-According to researcher Dr Dacher Keltner, it is vagus activation that gives us the warm, expansive feeling in our chests when we experience—or even think about—human kindness.
+Higher vagal tone also boosts oxytocin and feelings of altruism.
+That’s why some researchers refer to the vagus as the love nerve or the compassion nerve.
+According to Dr. Dacher Keltner, vagus activation is the source of the warm, expansive feeling in our chests when we experience (or even think about) human kindness.

-We used to think that some people were just born with high vagal tone.
-We now know that vagal tone can be improved.
+We used to think that some people are just born with high vagal tone.
+We now know it can be cultivated.

 - Do yoga.

 - Keep your gut bacteria healthy (because they release GABA and activate the vagus nerve).

 - Think kind thoughts about other people.

 - Finish your shower with a blast of cold water.

 - Eat something bitter.
 Bitter herbs and foods aid digestion and stimulate the vagus nerve.